U02A2

 Torque deration or emission-related power limitation after sustained communication loss.

-Scan tool may be unable to communicate with or display live data from the reductant module.
+Scan tool unable to communicate with or display live data from the reductant module.

-Multiple other modules may log U-code communication faults if the CAN bus is compromised.
+Multiple modules logging U-code communication faults if the bus is compromised.

 How to diagnose U02A2